Farm: Buf: Ubumwe

 Epiphanie, who was born in 1959, was widowed during the 1994 genocide - which claimed over 800,000 lives in just 3 months - but chose not to leave her family’s small coffee farm.
-Instead she set about rebuilding and developing her business and with it the local community.
-She started Buf Café in 2003, when she established Remera washing station (her first) with a loan from the Rwandan Development Bank and the assistance of the USAID-financed PEARL project.
+Instead, she set about rebuilding and developing her business and with it the local community.
+She started Buf Café in 2003 when she established Remera washing station (her first) with a loan from the Rwandan Development Bank and the assistance of the USAID-financed PEARL project.

-This transformational programme was aimed at switching the focus in the Rwandan coffee sector from an historic emphasis on quantity to one of quality - and so opening up Rwanda to the far higher-earning specialty coffee market.
+This transformational programme was aimed at switching the focus in the Rwandan coffee sector from a historic emphasis on quantity to one of quality - and so opening up Rwanda to the far higher-earning specialty coffee market.
 The programme and its successor, SPREAD, have been invaluable in helping Rwanda’s small-scale coffee farmers to rebuild their production in the wake of the devastating 1994 genocide and the 1990s world coffee crash.

 Buf Café now owns four coffee washing stations – Remera, Nyarusiza, Umurage and Ubumwe.
-The company, which was serving fewer than 500 farmers in 2003, is now procuring coffee cherries from almost 7,500 smallholder farmers in the Southern province of Rwanda, among them 1,069 are registered members.
+The company, which was serving fewer than 500 farmers in 2003, is now procuring coffee cherries from almost 7,500 smallholder farmers in the Southern province of Rwanda, among them, 1,069 are registered members.

 Buf has very strong links with the local communities that supply it, providing jobs for hundreds.
-At the end of each season Buf will share any surplus profits with both the cooperatives with which it works and its washing station managers.
+At the end of each season, Buf will share any surplus profits with both the cooperatives with which it works and its washing station managers.

 Bufcoffee’s forth coffee washing station (CWS) is called Ubumwe CWS, located in the Kamonyi District which is only 20 minutes far away from the capital city Kigali.
 This CWS had fallen into disrepair until Buf rescued it to serve the surrounding population of smallholder farmers.